statiqdev/Statiq.Web/CONTRIBUTING.md

 Generally, you should only ever have to take a dependency on `Wyam.Common`.
 If you find yourself needing to depend on other Wyam libraries like `Wyam.Core`, please open an issue so the needed functionality can be moved into the common assembly.

+## New Project Checklist

+If you need to make a new project, there are a number of things that need to be done:

+- Create the project in the appropriate location
+- Edit the AssemblyInfo.cs file to remove everything but `AssemblyTitle`, `AssemblyDescription`, `ComVisible`, and `Guid`
+- Add *a link* to the SolutionInfo.cs file inside the project Properties folder (the link won't actually be added to the file system)
+- Add a .nuspec file if appropriate
+- Apply the "Wyam Rules" code analysis ruleset by opening Analyze, Configure Code Analysis (apply the "Wyam Test Rules" ruleset to test projects)
+- Install the StyleCop.Analyzers NuGet package into the project
+- Enable XML documentation file output in the build settings for the project for *both* Debug and Release configurations

 ## Unit Tests

 Make sure to run all unit tests before creating a pull request.
 You code should also have reasonable unit test coverage.